Pavel Francouz: Czech Republic

 Francouz first played at the junior level within the ranks of hometown club, HC Plzeň.
-As a 15-year-old he backstopped the club's under-18 team in the 2005–06 season posting sub 2.00 GAA.
-In the following 2006–07 season he led the league with 25 wins.
+As a 15-year-old, he backstopped the club's under-18 team in the 2005–06 season, posting a sub-2.00 GAA.
+In the following 2006–07 season, he led the league with 25 wins.
 In the 2007–08 season, Francouz assumed the starting goaltender position at the highest junior level in the Czech Republic at the under-20 league.
 He recorded 25 wins in 37 games to lead the club into the postseason.

 Having signed a first team contract with HC Plzeň, Francouz made his professional debut in the Czech Extraliga during the 2008–09 season.
-In 15 games he collected 6 wins with a solid SV% of .922.
-At the under-20 level he finished the season with the League's best statistics in all categories.
+In 15 games, he collected 6 wins with a solid SV% of .922.
+At the under-20 level, he finished the season with the League's best statistics in all categories.

 Francouz spent the next 2009–10 season continuing his development, appearing in 8 Extraliga games, while also playing in the Czech 1.
 Liga on loan to HC Tabor and SK Horácká Slavia Třebíč.

-On 13 May 2010, in order to earn more experience professionally, Francouz left Plzeň to sign a contract with HC Slovan Ústečtí Lvi of the Czech 1.
+On 13 May 2010, to earn more experience professionally, Francouz left Plzeň to sign a contract with HC Slovan Ústečtí Lvi of the Czech 1.
 Liga.
 In the 2010–11 season, he was initially loaned to former 1.
-Liga club SK Horácká slavia Třebíč before splitting the year in making an impact with his new club Ústečtí Lvi, posting the best GAA and SV% in the League and leading Slovan Ústečtí Lvi to the championship.
+Liga club SK Horácká slavia Třebíč, before splitting the year in making an impact with his new club Ústečtí Lvi, posting the best GAA and SV% in the League and leading Slovan Ústečtí Lvi to the championship.

-During his second season with Ústečtí in 2011–12, Francouz strong play was rewarded as he was loaned and trained with HC Oceláři Třinec.
+During his second season with Ústečtí in 2011–12, Francouz's strong play was rewarded as he was loaned and trained with HC Oceláři Třinec.
 He made just one appearance with Třinec, allowing 4 goals against before he was replaced in the second intermission.

-On 9 May 2012, Francouz secured a place in the Extraliga agreeing to a contract with HC Litvínov beginning from the 2012–13 season.
+On 9 May 2012, Francouz secured a place in the Extraliga, agreeing to a contract with HC Litvínov beginning from the 2012–13 season.
 He instantly assumed Litvínov's starting role and in 46 games repaid the club by registering the most league wins with 26 and earned recognition as the Extraliga's Best Goaltender.

-In the 2014–15 season, Francouz through 46 games cemented his status as the best Goaltender in the Czech Republic, leading the league in most statistical categories, to earn the MVP award of both regular season and playoffs as Litvínov claimed the Championship.
+In the 2014–15 season, Francouz, through 46 games, cemented his status as the best Goaltender in the Czech Republic, leading the league in most statistical categories, to earn the MVP award of both regular season and playoffs as Litvínov claimed the Championship.